 The best time and attendance software includes notifications that alert your staff if they've missed a clock in or clock out, and inform you when an employee is absent, tardy or approaching overtime.
 All of the software we reviewed includes reporting features and audit trails, helping you see at a glance if you have an employee that takes too many breaks or is consistently late reporting in.
 They're also compatible with payroll systems and either integrate with them directly or generate compatible reports that you can upload to your payroll service.

 Most time and attendance software allows you to make retroactive adjustments and calculations in the event a mistake is discovered and you need to go back and adjust a time entry.
 All but one of the time and attendance systems in our review include scheduling and forecasting tools that can help you determine how many employees you need for an upcoming project.

 Help & Support

-The right time and attendance system for your small business can save you the time and stress of managing employee time, shifts and accruals.
-Great software will fit your current business structure and give you the option to grow.
+The right time and attendance system for your small business integrates with your payroll software or service and saves you the time and stress of managing employee time, shifts and accruals.

 Our hands-on testing is designed to simulate typical, real-world experiences with the products.
 For our tests on time and attendance systems, we evaluated free trials, demos or online walkthroughs.
 The companies had no input on our testing methodology, and our rankings were not shared with them prior to publication.